EviAmarates/fresta-edge/PAPER.md

 ---

-## 6. Theoretical Grounding
+## 7. Theoretical Grounding

-EDGE is the first practical implementation of the **Fresta Lens Framework**, a five-volume theoretical work (~500 pages) addressing fundamental problems in evaluation theory, thermodynamics of systems, and structural incompleteness.
+EDGE is the first practical implementation of the **Fresta Lens Framework**, a five-volume theoretical work (ca. 500 pages) addressing fundamental problems in evaluation theory, thermodynamics of systems, and structural incompleteness.

-The framework derives the three-order decomposition from first principles: any evaluation system that ignores upstream interdependencies and inherited structural stress is not merely incomplete — it is systematically biased toward the forces that benefit most from that blindness (marketing cycles, brand premium amplification, supply chain incumbents).
+The framework derives the three-order decomposition from first principles: any evaluation system that ignores upstream interdependencies and inherited structural stress is not merely incomplete — it is systematically biased toward the forces that benefit most from that structural blindness (marketing cycles, brand-premium amplification, supply chain incumbents).

 Full theoretical work: [doi.org/10.5281/zenodo.18251304](https://doi.org/10.5281/zenodo.18251304)

 ---

+## 8. Limitations and Open Questions

+**Weight calibration:** Block weights (E0: 0.40, E_upstream: 0.35, E_inherited: 0.25) are theoretically motivated but not empirically derived.
+Sensitivity analysis across domains is ongoing work.

+**LLM dependency:** Output quality varies with model capability.
+The current validation pipeline requires manual expert comparison — automated verification against ground-truth frameworks is future work.

+**Ground truth:** "Correct" evaluation frameworks are philosophically contested.
+SDA claims structural coherence and empirical alignment with expert consensus, not objective truth.
+The framework is falsifiable: a domain where 1st-order analysis consistently outperforms 3-order analysis would constitute a counter-example.

+**Single implementation:** EDGE is a reference implementation, not a benchmark suite.
+Comparative evaluation against alternative implementations of SDA (which do not yet exist) is not possible at this stage.

+---

-## 7. Future Work
+## 9. Future Work

-- Empirical calibration of block weights (`E0`, `E_upstream`, `E_inherited`) across 100+ domains
+- Empirical calibration of block weights across 100+ domains
 - Chrome extension for real-time product comparison using generated lenses
 - EDGE API — expose lens generation as a web service
+- Automated alignment scoring against expert review corpora
 - Formal analysis of structural incompleteness bounds in metric selection

 ---